 - I am currently searching for a position as an Accountant.
 Here is my resume.

-- Searching for a #job as a Veterinarian Technician, for qualifications see my #resume.
+- Searching for a #job as a Veterinary Technician, for qualifications see my #resume.

 - #resume is put together, going to interviews to get a job as a #manager.

-The whole purpose of social media is to network, to meet others and establish connections.
+The whole purpose of social media is to network, meet others, and establish connections.
 Put yourself out there by contacting companies and expressing your interest in their work.

-Use the plethora of data available online to research managers and details about specific companies so that if you do get an interview, you are already familiar with the people working there.
-Linkedin is a great resource to discover things about professional individuals.
+Use the plethora of data available online to research managers and details about specific companies.
+If you do get an interview, you are already familiar with the people working there.
+Linkedin is a great resource to discover facts about professional individuals.

-Create an online, hyper-linked version of your resume so that employers can easily locate your professional documentation.
+Create an online, linked version of your resume so that employers can easily locate your professional documentation.
 Also, join industry feeds that are hosted by sites like Twitter.
-This is an easy way to stay updated and meet others in the field.
+This medium is an easy way to stay updated and meet others in the field.

 Establish a Professional Image

-Being responsible with your social media is crucial to improve your chances of getting hired.
+Be responsible when managing your social media profiles.
+This practice is crucial to improve your chances of getting hired.
 A positive online image will set you apart and gain the attention of any passing recruiter.
-Make sure that you are already maintaining your image with these suggestions; this is going to provide you with such an advantage in the world of business.
+Make sure that you are already maintaining your image with these suggestions.
+These tactics are going to provide you with such an advantage in the world of business.

-- Edit your profiles: It cannot be stressed enough that how you represent yourself on your personal websites WILL affect your job application status.
+- Edit your profiles: We cannot stress it enough that how you represent yourself on your profiles will affect your job application status.

-- Cut the acquaintances: it can be fun to have over 1,000 friends, but to employers is just appears silly and childish.
+- Cut the acquaintances: it can be fun to have over 1,000 friends, but to employers, this appears silly and childish.
 No one really has 1,000 friends, come on.
 Limit your friends to 100 or less.

-- Edit you postings and pictures: Scrutinize every posting and picture related to you and determine if it is not only appropriate, but positive.
+- Edit your postings and pictures: Scrutinize every related posting and picture and determine if it is not only appropriate but positive.

-If you would like to post your resume online in our directory press the Start button to begin creating a resume.
+If you would like to post your resume online click the Start button to begin creating a resume.
+Afterward, you can export it to post it on your social media sites.
 You can also view our guide showing how to write a resume and other helpful guides.